Famed Cullinan mine banks on big diamonds to drive down debt | MarketScreener

 Synthetic producers spend around $300-500 per carat produced, according to a 2018 report by Bain & Company.
 De Beers' lab-grown diamonds sell for $800 per carat.

-Petra, by contrast, has to shift 20,000 tonnes of earth at Cullinan to yield one cup of diamonds, at an average cost in the first half of their financial year of $55 per carat, leaving it with a margin of $41 per carat.
+Petra has to shift 20,000 tonnes of earth at Cullinan to yield one cup of diamonds, at an average cost in the first half of their financial year of $55 per carat, leaving it with a margin of $41 per carat.

 Industry experts say synthetic production accounts for a small percentage of the market, but is growing fast.
 De Beers is investing $94 million over four years to build a U.S. factory that will churn out 500,000 carats a year, for example, while Chinese producers are stepping up output.